Abbas the Great: Quelling the Georgian uprisings

 Teimuraz returned to eastern Georgia in 1615, taking advantage of a resurgence in Ottoman–Safavid hostilities, and there he defeated a Safavid force.
 However, when the Ottoman army postponed its invasion of the Safavids, Abbas was able to briefly send an army back to defeat Teimuraz, and redoubled his invasion after brokering a truce with the Ottomans.
 Now Iranian rule was fully restored over eastern Georgia.
 In a punitive expedition to Kakhetia, his army then killed perhaps 60,000–70,000 or 100,000 Georgians, with twice as many more being deported to Iran, removing about two-thirds of the Kakhetian population.
 More refugees were rounded up in 1617.
-In 1619 Abbas appointed the loyal Simon II (or Semayun Khan) as a puppet ruler of Kakheti, while placing a series of his own governors to rule over districts where the rebellious inhabitants were mostly located.
+In 1619 Abbas appointed the loyal Simon II (or Semayun Khan) as a puppet ruler of Kartli, while placing a series of his own governors to rule over districts where the rebellious inhabitants were mostly located.

 Having momentarily secured the region, Abbas took further acts of revenge for the recalcitrance of Teimuraz and Luarsab.
 He castrated Teimuraz's sons, who both died shortly afterwards.
 He executed Luarsab in 1622, and in 1624 he had Ketevan, who had been sent to the Shah as a negotiator, tortured to death when she refused to renounce Christianity.
 Teimuraz, meanwhile, sought aid from the Ottomans and Russia.

 Abbas was then warned of another imminent Kakhetian uprising, so he returned to Georgia in early 1625.
 He lured Kakhetian soldiers on a false pretext and then began executing them.
 He also had plans to execute all armed Kartlians, including his own general Giorgi Saakadze; however Saakadze intercepted a courier and uncovered the plot.
 Saakadze then defected to the Georgians, and led a new rebellion which succeeded in throwing the Persians out of Kartli and Kakheti while crowning Teimuraz as king of both territories.
 Abbas counterattacked in June, won the subsequent war and dethroned Teimuraz, but lost half his army at the hands of the Georgians and was forced to accept Kartli and Kakheti only as vassal states while abandoning his plans to eliminate Christians from the area.